 I used my handy dandy label maker and labeled each drawer with a corresponding title that helps them know where everything goes.

-I labeled the smaller drawers: yellow, red/orange, and green/blue.
+I labeled the smaller drawers yellow, red/orange, and green/blue.
 They didn't have a lot of these colors.
-I found that placing the Lego pieces in bins that were half full, it was plenty of room for the kids to add to them around the holiday when they got more Lego gifts.
+I found that by placing the Lego pieces in bins that were half full, there was plenty of room for the kids to add to them around the holiday when they got more Lego gifts.

-On the top of the table was a whole town my son created, it's a work in progress, so he said.
+On the top of the table was a whole town my son created; it's a work in progress, he said.
 Here are a few areas of the city.

 Whichever method you decide to use when organizing your kid's Lego pieces, get the kids involved and have them help you with the organizing process.
-It’s not necessary for you to go it alone.
+You don't need to go it alone.
 They will use it, so they should organize it.
 When you finish, commend them on how well they did getting the Lego organized.
 Kids love to feel helpful.
 I hope this helps you get inspired to organize the Lego pieces in your home.

 Have other playroom areas to organize?
 Check out these articles from myself and other experts below.